MicrosoftDocs/win32/desktop-src/properties/props-system-statusbarselecteditemcount.md

 ---
-Description: 'The count of selected items in the view and the estimated total size.' ms.assetid: '3BCB901D-7DAA-4DF2-A920-C77E9A2639A2'
+Description: The count of selected items in the view and the estimated total size. ms.assetid: 3BCB901D-7DAA-4DF2-A920-C77E9A2639A2
-title: 'System.StatusBarSelectedItemCount'
+title: System.StatusBarSelectedItemCount
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.StatusBarSelectedItemCount